 A hauntingly beautiful sound echoing over the still waters at dusk.
 Best heard from a dock sipping a drink of choice or a tent right before you doze off.

-You don't need to go to Alaska to get obscenely long days.
+You don't need to go to the Northwest Territories to get obscenely long days.
 Want to know the best part of our long days?
 We still get sunsets with a chance of Northern Lights to follow.

 Breweries and wineries are popping up all over the unlikely expanse that is northwestern Ontario.
 Their locations may surprise you, but the taste of their fine crafted drinks will surprise you even more!